rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-This API is similar to `serde` and `slog`, and is very flexible.
-Other structured logging concepts like contextual logging, where a record is enriched with information from its envirnment, can be built on top of `Source` and `Visitor`.

 ## Writing your own `value::Visitor`

 Consumers of key-value pairs can visit structured values without needing a `serde::Serializer`.
 Instead they can implement a `value::Visitor`.
 A `Visitor` can always visit any structured value by formatting it using its `Debug` implementation: